 The PTP controls mitochondrial homeostasis via a sudden increase in membrane permeability in response to stimuli, and is important for mitochondrial functions under various pathophysiological conditions58.
-Opening of the PTP is associated with the loss of inner membrane potential required for energy production and the release of cell death-related factors from the intermembrane space such as Cyto C, AIF, and endonuclease G^{15,34}.
+Opening of the PTP is associated with the loss of inner membrane potential required for energy production and possibly the release of cell death-related factors from the intermembrane space such as Cyto c, AIF and endonuclease G^{15,34}.
 Previous studies suggested that proteotoxic stresses including heat shock and proteasome inhibition might open the PTP^{12,37}.
-We show that pretreatment with cyclosporine A inhibits its opening and the nuclear translocation of SSBP1 during heat shock (Fig. 8a-c).
+We show that pretreatment with cyclosporine A inhibits its opening and the nuclear translocation of SSBP1 during heat shock (Fig. 5a-c).
 VDACs are not always essential for opening of the PTP38-42.
-However, VDAC1 is required for heat shock-mediated PTP opening and the nuclear translocation of SSBP1 (Fig. 8d,e, Fig. 9b).
-Thus, the mitochondrial permeability transition pore ANT-VDAC1 complex is required for the nuclear translocation of SSBP1.
-Remarkably, the PTP opening induces the pro-survival function of SSBP1^{12,59} without the release of pro-apoptotic factors such as Cyto C and AIF in response to moderate heat shock (Fig. 10).
+However, VDAC1 is required for heat shock-mediated PTP opening and the nuclear translocation of SSBP1 (Fig. 5d,e and Supplementary Fig. 4b).
+Thus, the mitochondrial PTP ANT-VDAC1 complex is required for the nuclear translocation of SSBP1.
+Remarkably, the PTP opening induces the pro-survival function of SSBP1 (refs 12,59) without the release of pro-apoptotic factors such as Cyto c and AIF in response to moderate heat shock (Supplementary Fig. 5).
 Recently, it was reported that the pyruvate dehydrogenase complex in mitochondria translocates to the nucleus and provides acetyl-CoA required for histone acetylation and epigenetic regulation60.
 Although a mechanism that can explain the specific export of these proteins across the mitochondrial membrane remains unknown, the mitochondrial expatriate may be involved more generally in the regulation of genomes in response to stimuli.